 *nuts, seeds, grains, or legumes have to be raw;

 * If you are soaking for more than 8 hours you have to drain and rinse every 8 hours; If impossible, soak them in the fridge.

 Your seeds and nuts are ready for you.
 Here you have it, precious lives that are willing to become you.
 All you have to do is enjoy them consciously, with gratitude.
 I love to place the first one from the bunch in my mouth and hold it there for a little while… until it turns sweet.
 I love to feel the freshness and experience a bouquet of flavors as I slowly chew it.
 Then… I watch it dissolve into me.

-You can consume your superpowered seeds and nuts (other than almonds) right away.
+You can enjoy your superpowered seeds and nuts (other than almonds) right away.
 Almonds have to be blanched (fancy word for soaking and removing the skin).
 After soaking, almond’s skin easily slides off.
 You’ll be done in no time!
 I find the process of skinning almonds strangely satisfying and meditative.

 4 hours at least – macadamia, brazil nuts, quinoa, amaranth;

 Soaking and sprouting daily grains, nuts, and legumes is really easy.
 Most of the things I soak overnight.
-Then – good rinse in the morning and nuts and seeds are ready to be consumed.
-Grains and legumes after rinsing I keep in the mesh strainer covered with a cotton tea towel for germination to set in.
+Then – good rinse in the morning and nuts and seeds are ready to be used.
+Grains and legumes after rinsing I keep in the mesh strainer covered with a cotton towel for germination to set in.
 You can cook them at any time throughout the day.